DigitalPasts/DANES2024/index.md

 ## Registration

 Registration is open through [Eventbrite](https://www.eventbrite.com/e/danes-2024-conference-tickets-1046299920227?aff=oddtdtcreator){:target="_blank"}!

-Please register to receive zoom links.
+**The zoom link has been sent to registered participants over email**--please [contact the conference organizers](#contact) if you have not received it.

 ## Important Dates